ChrisF03/Portfolio-Projects/Projects/dataInMotion Case Studies/README.md

 10. Find customers who have ordered the product with the highest price.

 ## CASE STUDY #2 : [Human Resources Analysis](https://github.com/ChrisF03/Portfolio-Projects/blob/main/Projects/dataInMotion%20Case%20Studies/CaseStudy2_(HumanResources).md)
-- This case study allows us to query a PostgreSQL database as an analyst for Human Reosurces department.<br><br>
+- This case study allows us to query a PostgreSQL database as an analyst for a Human Resources department.<br><br>
 - Aggregate functions, filter functions, self JOINS, and the RANK() window function were used throughout the analysis.

 **Questions Answered :**